-To achieve a merit, you must pass one of the components and achieve a distinction in the other two EPA components.
+To achieve a merit, you must achieve a distinction in the practical assessment and one other component along with a pass in the remaining component.

 To achieve a distinction grade, you must achieve a distinction in each EPA component.

 Grades from individual assessment components will be combined in the following way to determine your overall EPA grade as a whole.